Over 1 day

 Tip: Apply deck stain with your exit in mind, such as ending at the steps, so you don’t have to track through wet stain.

-Once you’ve learned how to restain a deck, follow recommended deck maintenance steps.
+When you learn how to refinish a deck, you will help it last longer.
+Maintain the deck to keep it looking attractive.
 Keep the deck swept and perform regular inspections for signs of wear and tear.
 Replace damaged deck boards as needed.
 Periodically rearrange outdoor furniture to prevent sunlight from creating mismatched color patches.
-Give the deck annual cleanings with a cleaner that removes mildew.
-Steps like this will help extend the life of your deck’s finish.
+And give the deck annual cleanings with a cleaner that removes mildew.